osc2nuke/BreadBuilder/README.md

 # TODO
 - A settings page to configure the ComboTables (currently hardcoded).
 - Hooks for the alternive views (currently only manufacturers).
-- Add in browse page: Button Add New+
-- Add in browse page: Button Bulk-delete.
 - Add in browse page: Search form.
-- Make view (shows in a modal).
+- Make fine-tune read page.
 - Make Edit page
-- Make add new page.
+- Fine-tune add new page.

 # Future Enhancements
 - Relate the created BREAD's to the admin menu.